Gulf Arabs decry Iran "interference" in region

 GCC FORCE LONG SEEN AS INEFFECTIVE

-Bahrain's Shi'ites say they are marginalized politically and economically, a charge the government denies.
+Bahrain's Shi'ites say they are marginalised politically and economically, a charge the government denies.
 It has rejected the protesters' main demand for an elected government.

 But uprisings against long-standing governments across the Middle East and rivalry with Iran over the conflict in Syria have stirred calls among Gulf Arabs to speed up long-stymied efforts to integrate their own foreign and security policies.